 - Sebastian chooses Basic Health Care coverage; he is not covered under another plan so is not eligible to opt out. - He chooses Option 1 Dental Care.
 This allows him an annual check-up and will cover any unexpected expenses like basic fillings.
 He could have chosen no Dental Care coverage, but prefers the security basic coverage provides.
-Now he can allocate a larger portion of unspent CAEselect Dollars to his Group RRSP account instead of the HSA. - He chooses Basic LTD, understanding that the benefit will be taxable.
+Now he can allocate a larger portion of unspent CAEselect Dollars to the account(s) of his choice. - He chooses Basic LTD, understanding that the benefit will be taxable.
 He likes that this is paid with CAEselect Dollars, and feels this coverage level is adequate for his current life situation.